 Proctor is a small city with a rural character that prides itself on a sense of community and a readines to grow.
 Our schools are progressive and community projects are thriving.
 The Proctor School District recently opened the St. Lukes Sports and Event Center.
 Golf, ball fields, playgrounds, a museum, race track, and historic landmarks are here for all to enjoy!

-Proctor is host to a variety of community events including horse shows at the Dirt Floor Arena, Proctor Speedway events, the South St. Louis County Fair, and the town’s own Hoghead Festival.
+Proctor is host to a variety of community events including horse and dog shows at the Dirt Floor Arena, Proctor Speedway events, the South St. Louis County Fair, and the town’s own Hoghead Festival.
 Proctor is proud to host national events such as Amsoil Snocross over Thanksgiving weekend, ALS Black Woods Blizzard Tour in early February, and the MS 150 Bike Ride in June.